 Note: An accreditation standard for a health profession is used to assess whether a programme of study, and the education provider that provides the programme of study, provide persons who complete the programme with the knowledge, skills and professional attributes to practise the profession.
 Accreditation standards are developed and approved under Division 3 of Part 6.

+[Section 38 amended by No. 4 of 2018 s.
+17.]

 39. Codes and guidelines

 A National Board may develop and approve codes and guidelines —